 Furthermore, other email encryption techniques exist:

-- PGP (Pretty Good Privacy).
-This type of encryption is usually chosen to encrypt communications between two people.
+- PGP (Pretty Good Privacy): This type of encryption is usually chosen to encrypt communications between two people.
 It uses a public key associated with a user to encrypt emails.
-When that user sends an email, their private key gets used to decrypt that message.
+When that user sends an email, their private key decrypts that message.